krishna-dalam/loading-sample/README.md

 - [Expo starter](https://expo.io/learn)

-## Congradulations!
+## Congratulations!
 You have your application up and running

 #### Following is the reference article which formed a source for this application